 Here is what John had to say about the experience of having me shadow him for an afternoon.

-“When the Alex spoke to me about the possibility of shadowing me for a few hours during my working day, I immediately thought it would be a great way to allow Alex to better understand the type of work a Planning Officer undertakes day to day.
+“When Alex spoke to me about the possibility of shadowing me for a few hours during my working day, I immediately thought it would be a great way to allow Alex to better understand the type of work a Planning Officer undertakes day to day.
 We went out on site together in the Dorset District and Alex was able to see first-hand the key issues a Planning Officer needs to consider when assessing a planning application.
-These issues informed my line of questioning during a site meeting with an agent; after this meeting I debriefed Alex on the answers I had received and the likelihood of approval for this particular application.
-The site visits with Alex lasted just a few hours and tied neatly into my work plan for that week.
+These issues informed my line of questioning during a site meeting with an agent; after this meeting, I debriefed Alex on the answers I had received and the likelihood of approval for this particular application.
+The site visits with Alex lasted just a few hours and were tied neatly into my work plan for that week.
 I believe enabling recruiters to be better informed about the working practices and the interests of Planning Officers will allow them to more effectively target the right jobs for the right candidates benefiting both the Planner and employer; Alex’s visit to my place of work was a very good way of achieving this and I support Oyster continuing to take this approach in the future.”

 If you’re thinking of undertaking some development in Dorset, you can rest assured the team will work tirelessly to ensure your application is dealt with in an efficient and professional manner.

 Also, if you’re thinking about a career in Planning and live in Dorset, you can contact the Planning Team in the respective areas of the county on the contact details below.

 - The planning office in Dorchester (covers North Dorset, West Dorset, and Weymouth): 01305 838336 email@example.com